Diseases & Conditions

 Other Imaging Tests

-If x-rays are normal and the cause of the limping is unclear, a bone scan can be helpful to detect a subtle fracture, a bone infection, or bone tumor.
+If x-rays are normal and the cause of the limping is unclear, a bone scan can be helpful to detect a subtle fracture, bone infection, or bone tumor.
 The use of bone scans in diagnosis has become less common.

 Your doctor may order a magnetic resonance imaging (MRI) scan if your child's pain and limping are well localized but the x-rays are normal.
 MRI scans can show joint swelling, fractures, infections, and bone tumors.